isomerpages/mas-moneysense/_having-children/Planning Your Finances When Having and Raising Children.md

 <p><strong><em>Start saving up during the pregnancy to buy these items.</em></strong>
 </p>
 <p>Later on, you may need to buy other items such as a baby stroller and
 car seat.
-What it costs you will depend on whether you buy new or branded items, or make use of hand-me-downs.
+What it costs will depend on whether you buy new or branded items, or make use of hand-me-downs.
 On top of these, you may need infant care or nanny care.</p>
 <p>Some tips to help you manage costs at this age:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p><strong>Plan a budget.</strong>&nbsp;Cut down some expenses by asking
 your family and friends for hand-me-downs.
 Children grow quickly!
-So items like clothes, toys, car seats, and bathtubs are rarely worn out.</p>
+So, items like clothes, toys, car seats and bathtubs are rarely worn out.</p>
 </li>
 <li>
 <p><strong>Identify needs and wants.</strong>&nbsp;Even if you wish to give